rdaum/moor/README.md

    * Capability of full import of an existing textdump into said DB.
    * Complete compilation from Antlr parse tree to abstract syntax tree.
    * Completed compilation of the AST into bytecode, mostly mimicking the original LambdaMOO VM's opcode set.
-   * Most of the work on the execution of the bytecode in a VM, with a few missing opcodes, and basically no testing.
+   * Completed 99% of the virtual machine 'bytecode' execution, including a bunch of tests.

 ### Next steps

-   * Finish the VM implementation, and get it to a point where it can run a LambdaMOO core.
-   * Implementation of all built-ins.
+   * Implementation of the task scheduler, tying it to database transaction, to forked tasks, and to the websocket listener loop.
+   * `Fork` opcode for above.
+The only remaining unimplemented opcode.
+   * Command parser.
    * Implementation of websocket listener loop.
-   * Implementation of the task scheduler, tying it to database transaction, to forked tasks, and to the websocket listener loop.
+   * Implementation of all (or most) built-ins.
    * Decompilation
 #
 Contributions are welcome and encouraged.